makersacademy/takeaway-challenge/README.md

 _Turns out I did have time!
 Read on for the finished version of the slightly wrong implementation or [skip to the implementation of the actual requirements](#solving-the-correct-requirements)._

+_To view the fully implemented but incorrect solution I worked on, view the "master" branch._

 ### User Story 4

 > As a customer